KhoaWeston/Chat-Room/README.md

 5. To run multiple client applications, repeat Step 4.

 ## How to Use
-- Once client application has been ran, you can enter the name you want to use. </br>
+- Once client application has been ran, you can enter the username you want to use.
-- Then, you will be able to send messages to all other clients on the server. </br>
+- Then, you will be able to send messages to all other clients on the server.
 - To leave the chat room, you can send `Bye` or `bye`, or use `CTRL+C`.

+### Private Messaging
+To send a private message:
+- Start your message with `@Name` with Name being your desired client's username.
+- Follow this with your message.
+- As a result, your message will be sent to a specific client.
+</br> Example: @Khoa This is a secret.

 ## References
 - [ ] https://github.com/cjchirag7/chatroom-cpp/tree/main
 - [ ] https://github.com/nnnyt/chat/tree/master